FeziweMelvin/FeziweMelvin.github.io/README.md

 ## 🚨 Forking this repo (please read!)

-I have forked this repository from github.com/bchiang7 , creditd to her.
+I have forked this repository from [brittanychiang.com](https://brittanychiang.com) , credits to her.

-### TL;DR

-Yes, you can fork this repo.
-Please give me proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
-Thanks!

 ## 🛠 Installation & Set Up